Yuyan-Lei/EasyRead-for-Wapo/README.md

 - Click on the EasyRead Extension icon in the toolbar.

-- A popup window will appear, allowing you to select your desired target language from the dropdown list.
+- A popup window will appear, allowing you to select your desired options.

-- After selecting the target language, click the "Translate Page" button.

-- The page content will be translated, and below each paragraph, you will see the translated text.